luciotato/LiteScript/reference/Producer_c.lite.md

         .body.produceAtModuleInitialization

-Now produce other loose executable statements iun the module body, which needed to be moved here, the module initialization function
+Now produce other loose executable statements un the module body, which needed to be moved here: the module initialization function

         for each statement in otherInitStatements
             statement.produce